kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I tell Pedro I'm being bullied by teachers and staff at the conservatory and that one of the piano teachers, Domingo, is behind everything.
 - He hugs me.
 - Instead of going to his friend, I take it to a garage in Javea: https://autocentermarinaalta.com/.
-- Incidentally, I had asked Christine for a recommendation on a garage in Javea where I could take the car and they might have a waiting area.
+- Incidentally, I had asked Christine for a recommendation on a garage in Javea where I could take the car that might have a waiting area.
 - She said she didn't know anywhere, which I found weird when I found this obvious place which had given me a great service the year before.
 - Turns out this is where she takes her car.
 - I had asked Christine because I was convinced I would not be able to take my car anywhere in Dénia safely.